Charlotte metro

 Roofing in metro Charlotte is a severe-thunderstorm and mixed-humid market with a distinctive rapid-growth suburb footprint and a meaningful share of housing inventory now hitting the first or second replacement-cycle window.
 Per the National Severe Storms Laboratory, the Carolinas Piedmont sees regular severe-thunderstorm activity with sustained 60+ mph winds and occasional EF-1+ tornado events.
 Add tropical-storm remnant exposure as Atlantic hurricanes track inland and a building stock concentrated in 1990s–2010s subdivisions across Mecklenburg, Union, and Cabarrus counties, and you get a market where wind-rating discipline and storm-claim posture are both load-bearing.

-If your roof is past 15 years old or has been hit in any storm since 2022, get matched with vetted Charlotte roofers.
-Most network pros offer a free inspection and written report.
+If your roof is past 15 years old or has been hit in any storm since 2022, talk to Charlotte roofers in our network.
+Most network pros offer a no-charge inspection and written report.

 What's different about roofing in Charlotte